Massively Parallel Computation on Embedded Planar Graphs: Abstract

 \section{Abstract}

-While algorithms for planar graphs have received a lot of attention, few papers have focused on the additional power that one gets from assuming an embedding of the graph is available.
-While in the classic sequential setting, this assumption gives no additional power (as a planar graph can be embedded in linear time), we show that this is far from being the case in other settings.
-We assume that the embedding is straight-line, but our methods also generalize to non-straight-line embeddings.
-Specifically, we focus on sublinear-time computation and massively parallel computation (MPC).

-Our main technical contribution is a sublinear-time algorithm for computing a relaxed version of an $r$-division.
-We then show how this can be used to estimate Lipschitz additive graph parameters.
-This includes, for example, the maximum matching, maximum independent set, or the minimum dominating set.
-We also show how this can be used to solve some property testing problems with respect to the vertex edit distance.
+\ifconference \baselineskip=9pt \fi Many of the classic graph problems cannot be solved in the Massively Parallel Computation setting (MPC) with strongly sublinear space per machine and $o(\log n)$ rounds, unless the 1-vs-2 cycles conjecture is false.
+This is true even on planar graphs.
+Such problems include, for example, counting connected components, bipartition, minimum spanning tree problem, (approximate) shortest paths, and (approximate) diameter/radius.

-In the second part of our paper, we show an MPC algorithm that computes an $r$-division of the input graph.
-We show how this can be used to solve various classical graph problems with space per machine of $O(n^{2/3+\epsilon})$ for some $\epsilon>0$, and while performing $O(1)$ rounds.
-One needs $\Omega(\log n)$ rounds with $n^{1-\Omega(1)}$ space per machine without the embedding to solve these problems, assuming the $1$-vs-$2$-cycles conjecture.
-Among the problems solved by our approach are: counting connected components, bipartition, minimum spanning tree problem, $O(1)$-approximate shortest paths, $O(1)$-approximate diameter/radius.
-Our techniques however also apply to other problems.
-In conjunction with existing algorithms for computing the Delaunay triangulation, our results imply an MPC algorithm for Euclidean minimum spanning three that uses $O(n^{2/3 + \epsilon})$ space per machine and performs $O(1)$ rounds.
+In this paper, we show a way to get around this limitation.
+Specifically, we show that if we have a ``nice'' (for example, straight-line) embedding of the input graph, all the mentioned problems can be solved with $O(n^{2/3+\epsilon})$ space per machine in $O(1)$ rounds.
+In conjunction with existing algorithms for computing the Delaunay triangulation, our results imply an MPC algorithm for exact Euclidean minimum spanning thee (EMST) that uses $O(n^{2/3 + \epsilon})$ space per machine and finishes in $O(1)$ rounds.
+This is the first improvement over a straightforward use of the standard Borůvka's algorithm with the Dauleanay triangulation algorithm of Goodrich [SODA 1997] which results in $\Theta(\log n)$ rounds.
+This also partially negatively answers a question of Andoni, Nikolov, Onak, and Yaroslavtsev [STOC 2014], asking for lower bounds for exact EMST.

-Finally, we show two generalizations of our approach.
-First, we show that that our approach also works for non-planar embeddings.
-Specifically, we get non-trivial results whenever the number of crossings is $\ll n^2$.
-Second, we show that our algorithms can be modified to work with embeddings consisting of curves that are not ``too squiggly" (as formalized by the total absolute curvature).
-This results in an algorithm parameterized by the total absolute curvature of all edges.
-We do this via a new lemma which we believe is of independent interest.
+We extend our algorithms to work with embeddings consisting of curves that are not ``too squiggly" (as formalized by the total absolute curvature).
+We do this via a new lemma which we believe is of independent interest and could be used to parameterize other geometric problems by the total absolute curvature.
+We also state several open problems regarding massively parallel computation on planar graphs.